 After Safari journey is finished, you will arrived at a huge amusement park.
 This recreational park features baby zoo, bird aviary, panda house, children rides, waterpark, cable car, animals exhibits, swimming with dolphins, animals shows, waterfalls, and restaurants.

-In Bird Aviary, you can see thousands beautiful birds from all over the world live freely in a giant aviary netting such us parrot, julang mas, owl, peacock, cendrawasih, pelican, etc for free!
+In Bird Aviary, you can see thousands beautiful birds from all over the world live freely in a giant aviary netting such us parrot, julang mas, owl, peacock, cendrawasih or bird of paradise, pelican, and more for free!
 Walk around the aviary and see colorful birds flying around you.
 Purchase some bird food there, put it at your hand, then some beautiful birds will come to eat.

 There are two pandas live on their house on the top of the hill in Taman Safari.
 They are Cai Tao and Hu Chun.
 Both of them were born in China in 2010.
 They were brought to Taman Safari in 2017 and will live here for about 10 years according to the breeding-loan agreement between Taman Safari, Indonesia government, and China.
 The park management is optimistic that Cai Tao and Hu Chun will be married and have children here.
 We hope so.
 Let see!